-I hadn’t heard of Formula Off-roading until my Dad told me that he wanted to go to Iceland.
-He’d found an experience to be a passenger in a crazy 820bph nitrous powered off road buggy that is capable of going up near vertical hills and can even aquaplane across water.
+I hadn’t heard of Icelandic Hill Climbing (also known as Formula Offroad) until my Dad told me that he wanted to go to Iceland.
+He’d found an experience to be a passenger in a crazy 820bph (brake horse power) nitrous powered off road buggy that is capable of going up near vertical hills and can even aquaplane across water.
 He needed a ‘buddy’ to lower the cost of the trip and I was the only one that could help him tick this mission off his bucket list!
-Formula off road is a popular motor sport in Iceland, they hold competitions that include: hill climbing, off road tracks and freestyle.
+Formula offroad is a popular motor sport in Iceland, they hold competitions that include: hill climbing, offroad tracks and freestyle, it’s a sport that’s even reached the USA now!
 Check out my view from inside the cab below!

 I thought I’d share my favourite thing I’ve done in Dublin, Ireland!
 If you’re after something that doesn’t involve alcohol or museums but is something a bit more active and challenging, yes, right in the city centre, I think I’ve found it!
 Located at the Dublin Grand Canal Dock (roughly a 25 minute walk from the main centre) is Wakedock, a cable wakeboarding park!
 What is wakeboarding?
 Think snowboarding, mixed with water skiing and you’re not far off!
 I first learnt to wakeboard behind a speed boat, cable parks eliminate the boat.
 The tow rope is attached to a cable that runs above the dock and uses a control box to stop, start and control it’s speed.